How Exception Matching Works

 exceptions_dict({}), no exceptions will be matched, so every exception will cause an immediate re-raise.
 This is different from the default behavior (see below).

-How Message Filtering Works
+How Filter Matching Works

 |---|---|